Every reservation tells a story, so a hotel must understand how these bookings contribute to its overall business.

 But that’s not all.

-Here are several more reasons why market segments in the hospitality industry are important:
+Here are three more reasons why market segments in the hotel industry are important:

 This one is the most apparent gain, and most, if not all, hotels already do this.
 But it bears repeating.

-A hotel profit and loss statement that can highlight these areas are worth its weight in gold.
+A hotel's profit and loss statement that can highlight these areas are worth its weight in gold.